IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 Panels
 ======

 The most common of our containers, the `Panels component <http://getbootstrap.com/components/#panels>`__ from Bootstrap is used to add a border and padding around sections of content like metadata blocks.
-Displayed with a header and or footer, it can also be used with the  `Collapse plugin <http://getbootstrap.com/javascript/#collapse>`__ from Bootstrap.
+Displayed with a header and/or footer, it can also be used with the  `Collapse plugin <http://getbootstrap.com/javascript/#collapse>`__ from Bootstrap.

 .. raw:: html